-Is Childcare Important for Children’s Development?
+Is Childcare Important for Children’s development?
+8 Reasons Why

-No matter whether you have chosen to be a stay at home Mum or Dad, or have chosen to return to work.
+No matter whether you have chosen to be a stay-at-home Mum or Dad or have chosen to return to work.
 A question asked by many parents is Childcare important for my child’s development?
 Childcare has changed enormously over the years and works to provide support to both working and non-working families.

 Thoughts will vary from family to family and mum to mum, dad to dad, on outside care for your children.
 My thoughts as a mother were that I had individual care in my home for my children up until the age of two, then I enrolled them into childcare.